 Tel Aviv!
-The hills of spring when translated from Hebrew.
-And it sounds great, because the reason for this name was to give hope to the returning from the exile Jewish people.
-Tel Aviv was founded in 1909 and thus is one of the youngest country's capitals n the world.
-It was founded by a group of Jewish families from the nearest Jaffa as an alternative, fully Jewish town.
-This modern metropolis only a hundred years ago was not more than vast sand dunes.
+The name means hills of spring when translated from Hebrew.
+It is perfectly named because its purpose was to give hope to the returning exiled Jewish people.
+The city was founded in 1909 and thus it is one of the youngest capitals in the world.
+This modern metropolis was nothing more than vast sand dunes one hundred years ago.
+Tel Aviv was founded by a group of 66 Jewish families who lived in Jaffa.

-Tel Aviv today does not remind the small settlement which it was a hundred years ago.
-Now it is a blossoming, prospering and constantly changing it's face economical and cultural hub of Israel.
-The 'start up nation' has more than 1500 start up companies only in Tel Aviv!
-Very famous Waze and Mobiley companies started from Tel Aviv.
+Today, Tel Aviv does not resemble the small settlement which it was a hundred years ago.
+Now it is a prosperous metropolis with a flourishing technological sector with more than 1500 start up companies in Tel Aviv alone, including Waze and Mobileye.
+No wonder Israel is known as the “Startup Nation”!

 Welcome to Israel!